Alonso-del-Arte/chess/doc/Terminology.md

 single turn.
 Therefore, the only option in a double check is for the threatened king to move out of the way of the threats.
 Sometimes notated with two plus signs.
+* **Draw** &mdash; When the game ends with neither player a winner.
+Generally notated "1/2 - 1/2".
+Stalemate is perhaps the most common kind of draw.
+It is also possible for both players to agree that neither of them can win, as a sort of simultaneous resignation.
+* **Draw by repetition** &mdash; When the same position occurs thrice in a game, the game ends in a draw.
+Most likely to occur on consecutive turns, but it can also occur on non-consecutive turns, especially in the endgame.
 * **Dunst opening** &mdash; When Black responds to the Van Geet opening by moving the queen's pawn forward two spaces.
 See [Openings](OpeningsAndDefenses.md) for more details.